Gurobi/gurobipy-pandas/docs/source/examples/unit-commitment.md

 )
 ```

 The resulting `generators` DataFrame will be used to create constraints.
+Note that it contains both data columns and Gurobi variables as columns.
+This allows us to use standard pandas operations to build constraint expressions.

 ```{code-cell}
 generators